 Gadgetry: 05, Occultist (Create artifact, Occult knowledge, Rituals): 04, Military science (Danger rec): 04, Scientist: 05, Thief (Security systems): 02, Weaponry (Magical ranged weapons): 04

 Age (Young), Serious Rage, SIA toward Paranoia, Catastrophic Physical Restriction (Crippled legs), Minor Psychological Instability, Misc.: body mass is 1 AP.

 - WAND [BODY 03, Mystic blast: 04, Ammo: 12].
-The wand regenerates its Ammo, but in game terms this is close enough to the flow of inserting a fresh clip.
+The wand regenerates its Ammo, but in game terms that’s close enough to the flow of inserting a fresh clip in a modern pistol.

 - LAB FACE PROTECTION [BODY 01, Enhance (RV vs. particulates, vapours and gasses): 02 (cap is 05), Enhance (RV vs. facial attacks): 02 (cap is 06), R#02].

 - Fang of the Viper spellbook [BODY 02, Poison touch (Ranged): 05, Advantage: Autofire, Ammo: 10, Long reload Time].
 Reloads require handling the corpse of a suitable magical monster.